 - Given the size of the Group and its workforce, the diversity of its activities, and the geographical dispersion of its different entities, it is necessary to delegate powers and responsibilities for the business to operate effectively.
 Responsibilities are delegated to appropriate people and entities, along with all the powers and resources they need to carry them out, in compliance with applicable regulations.
 Official job descriptions exist for key functions.
 The descriptions refer to the necessary controls for the supervision of the activity and also serve as a framework for the individual assessment system.
-The identification and description of key skills (managerial and business-specific) for the Group allows for the gradual implementation of a shared system for managing skills. - Training, a component of annual plans, is focused on businessspecific skills, combining specialist know-how and management expertise.
-It is provided from the time new recruits first join the Group and continues throughout their careers, ensuring their individual development. - All Group managers and employees benefit from an annual performance and skills appraisal and a professional interview designed to identify their training and professional development needs.
+The identification and description of key skills (managerial and business-specific) for the Group allows for the gradual implementation of a shared system for managing skills. - Training, a component of annual plans, is focused on businessspecific skills, combining specialist know-how, management expertise, and mandatory and regulatory knowledge.
+It is provided from the time new recruits first join the Group and continues throughout their careers, ensuring their individual development and that they follow essential rules on safety and compliance. - All Group managers and employees benefit from an annual performance and skills appraisal and a professional interview designed to identify their training and professional development needs.
 Group Human Resources is responsible for the Group's senior executives (recruitment, international mobility, career management and training).
-Succession plans are in place for the principal Group management positions. - Since January 2018, employees have been asked to give their opinion on various themes every month by answering three questions.
+Succession plans are in place for the principal Group management positions. - Employees are asked to give their opinion on various themes every month by answering three questions.
 This mechanism is also an opportunity for them to freely express their expectations, which facilitates the creation of concrete action plans.
 Monitoring committees have been set up for this purpose. - Compensation policies are managed and controlled by Group Human Resources for the principal management functions and at country level for other functions, in accordance with the main defined goals.